petervdpas/ScriptRunner.Plugins.OrmLite/README.md

 ## 📦 Installation

 ### Plugin Activation
-1. Place the `ScriptRunner.Plugins.OrmDelight` assembly in the `Plugins` folder of your ScriptRunner project.
+1. Place the `ScriptRunner.Plugins.OrmLite` assembly in the `Plugins` folder of your ScriptRunner project.
 2. Ensure the required dependencies (`Microsoft.Data.Sqlite`) are available.
 3. The plugin will be automatically discovered and activated.